TimTr/dotfiles/readme.md

   ./setup.sh
 ```

-This will install files into `/usr/local/bin/$USER` and put that directory in your PATH.
+This will install files into `~/Bin` (or `~/bin` on Linux) and add that directory to your PATH.
 Run `help.sh` to see additional functionality.
 On macOS, Xcode must first be installed.
 Linux is tested on recent Ubuntu releases.
-Re-run `setup.sh` from the `dotfiles` folder to reset to original files.
+Re-run `./setup.sh` from the `dotfiles` folder to reset to original files.

 More [documentation is available](https://timtr.github.io/dotfiles/Docs/), but is a work in progress.